Jack White: Achievements

+In the media

 Much has been made of White's "showmanship" and affectations.
 Since the beginning, critics have debated the "riddle" of White's self-awareness against his claims of authenticity, with people falling on both sides of the issue.
 Joe Hagan of The New York Times asked in 2001, "Is Mr. White, a 25-year-old former upholsterer from southwest Detroit, concocting this stuff with a wink?
 Or are the White Stripes simply naïve?"
 Alexis Petridis, of The Guardian, said that White "makes for an enigmatic figure.
 Not because he's particularly difficult or guarded, but simply because what he tells you suggests a lifelong penchant for inscrutable behavior."
 White himself confesses, "Sometimes I think I'm a simple guy, but I think the reality is I'm really complicated, as simple as I wish I was."

+White has been called "eccentric".
+He is known for creating a mythology around his endeavors; examples include his that he and Meg are the two youngest of ten siblings, and that Third Man Records used to be a candy factory.
+These assertions came into question or were disproven, as when, in 2002, the Detroit Free Press produced copies of both a marriage license and divorce certificate for him and Meg, confirming their history as a married couple.
+Neither addresses the truth officially (White even went so far as to assert that the marriage certificate could've been fictitious), and White continues to refer to Meg as his sister in interviews, including in the documentary Under Great White Northern Lights, filmed in 2007.
+In a 2005 interview with Rolling Stone magazine, White alluded to this open secret, implying that it was intended to keep the focus on the music rather than the couple's relationship: "When you see a band that is two pieces, husband and wife, boyfriend and girlfriend, you think, 'Oh, I see ... ' When they're brother and sister, you go, 'Oh, that's interesting.'
+You care more about the music, not the relationship—whether they're trying to save their relationship by being in a band."
+As of 2025, White still refers to her as his sister; in his Rock & Roll Hall of Fame speech he made an allusion to their greatest hits album by saying, "my sister thanks you and I thank you."